| Home | Overview | Developed Country | Developing Country |

 Presenter: Philimone Wambura, Dean, SUA Veterinary School

-8:45-9:30 am: Veterinary Education in Tanzania; roles of public and private sector
+Veterinary Education in Tanzania: Roles of the public and private sector

 Dominic Kambarage, Deputy Vice Chancellor of Academic Affairs, SUA

-Dr. Kambarage will explain the history and current capacity for veterinary education in Tanzania, and the current employment options for the public and private sector.
-Challenges to delivery of veterinary services and veterinary education will also be discussed.
+Kambarage will explain the history and current capacity for veterinary education in Tanzania, with references to current employment options in the public and private sectors.
+Challenges to the delivery of veterinary services and veterinary education will also be discussed.

-9:30-10:15 am: Rift Valley Fever: Lessons learned from the 2007 outbreak, health significance & implications of climate change
+9:30-10:15 am: Rift Valley Fever: Lessons from the 2007 outbreak, health significance, and implications of climate change

-Rift valley fever is a viral disease transmitted by insect vectors commonly affecting animals and humans.
-The disease occurs following seasonal or non-seasonal rainfall exceeding the normal amount in areas where the virus and insect vectors are available.
-The importance of the disease arises from the fact that it affects animals and humans causing massive losses directly through deaths and indirectly through reduction of productivity.
-RVF occurred in Tanzania in 2007 with mortalities in both human and animal populations.
-Linkage of occurrence of RVF and climatic changes shall be discussed.
+Rift Valley fever (RVF) is a viral disease transmitted by contact with blood or tissues as well as via insect vectors that commonly bite animals and humans.
+The disease most often occurs following seasonal or non-seasonal rainfall exceeding normal amounts in areas where the virus and insect vectors are available.
+RVF causes massive losses directly through deaths, and indirectly through reduction of productivity.
+The disease occurred in Tanzania in 2007 with mortalities in both human and animal populations.
+Linkage between occurrence of RVF and climatic changes shall be discussed.

 10:15 am: Tea